Body aches are common. They can result from tiredness or exercise, but they can also be a symptom of an underlying condition.

 Lack of sleep

-Pneumonia is a lung infection that can be very dangerous if left untreated.
+Pneumonia is a lung infection that can be very dangerous without treatment.
 Pneumonia may result in an inability to get enough oxygen into the body.

 Chronic fatigue syndrome (CFS)

-- Myositis means "inflammation of the muscles."
+Myositis: This is an inflammation of the muscles.
 Other symptoms of myositis include fatigue and a general feeling of being unwell.

-- Multiple sclerosis (MS) is an autoimmune condition that affects the central nervous system.
+Multiple sclerosis (MS): This is an autoimmune condition that affects the central nervous system.
 People with MS feel body aches and pains because the tissue surrounding their nerve cells has broken down due to persistent inflammation.

-Whether body aches are caused by a common cold or a more serious underlying condition, a person can try the following remedies to help alleviate the discomfort:
+A doctor will prescribe treatment for any underlying condition that causes body aches and pains, but a person can also try the following remedies to help alleviate the discomfort:

-- Drinking plenty of fluids, as staying hydrated can help ease achiness caused by dehydration.
+Drinking plenty of fluids: Staying hydrated can help ease achiness caused by dehydration.

-- Taking over-the-counter medications, including Acetaminophen and non-steroidal anti-inflammatory drugs (NSAIDs), which can reduce pain and inflammation.
+Taking over-the-counter medications (OTC): Non-steroidal anti-inflammatory drugs (NSAIDs), which can reduce pain and inflammation.

-- Having a warm bath, as the heat can help relax muscles and ease tension in the body.
+Having a warm bath: The heat can help relax muscles and ease tension in the body.

-- Regulating temperature, which may include reducing a fever, keeping warm, or staying cool to alleviate shivering and prevent the muscles from seizing up.
+Regulating temperature: This may include reducing a fever, keeping warm, or staying cool to alleviate shivering and prevent the muscles from seizing up.

 A person should see a doctor if they experience: